TrevoltIV/DataBASED/README.md

 The documentObject object should be an object with whatever fields you want to insert.

 WARNING: setDoc() will not automatically fill in the fields that you leave out when overwriting a pre-existing document, it will simply overwrite it with the new data.

+##### updateDoc()
+The updateDoc() function takes 4 arguments, it is the same as the setDoc() function except it will only overwrite the fields you change.
+You can simply pass in an object that only contains one field, and the rest of the document will remain the same besides that one field, which will either be changed or added depending on if it existed prior to calling updateDoc().

 ##### deleteDoc()
 The deleteDoc() function takes 3 arguments: databaseName, collectionName, and documentName.